loizoshad/foilcart/README.md

+# Description

+This repository contains the implementation of an Extended Kalman Filter (EKF) for a hydrofoiling boat, as well as the communication between all the embedded systems in the boat.
+This has been developed as part of the FoilCart project at KTH Royal Institute of Technology.

 # Run

 In order to upload either a unit test or the main file on the Teensy 4.1 run the following command, where <env> denotes the name of the environment (You can find the list of environments in the platformio.ini file)